miskhill/Project1/README.md

-- utilising while loops to check the areas on the grid there might be player moves.
+- Utilising while loops to check the areas on the grid there might be player moves.